TZstatsADS/Fall2016-proj5-grp9/README.md

 ![screenshot](doc/cover/text_detection.jpg)

 # Part 3: Genre Prediction
 + (1) Objective:
-	The objective of this part is to understand how a poster viewer will give the movie a genre based on the poster only.
+	+ The objective of this part is to understand how a poster viewer will give the movie a genre based on the poster only.
 + (2) Methodology:
-        The first step is to extract deep features of the posters we downloaded using Caffe With the features and the genre data we scraped from IMDB.com, use KNN Modeling to link the posters and genres and predict the genre of a new poster (according to CV, k=13).
+	+ The first step is to extract deep features of the posters we downloaded using Caffe
+	+ With the features and the genre data we scraped from IMDB.com, use *KNN Modeling* to link the posters and genres and predict the genre of a new poster (according to cross validation, we choose k=13).
-	Save the two predicted genres of the poster and its thirteen neighbors.
+	+ Save the two predicted genres of the poster and its thirteen neighbors.
 + (3) Interface:
-        In the "Movie Genre Prediction" tab, the user needs to upload a poster and then click on "Start to Analyze".
-Once the analysis is done, the two predicted genres
+	+ In the "Movie Genre Prediction" tab, the user needs to upload a poster and then click on "Start to Analyze".
+Once the analysis is done, the two predicted genres will be shown.
-	The user can also find similar posters in the database.
+	+ The user can also find similar posters in the database.
 Six most similar posters will be displayed to give a clue how the model predict the poster's genre.
-        If the predicted genres are incorrect, we help the movie producer to improve his poster design.
+	+ If the predicted genres are incorrect, we help the movie producer to improve his poster design.
 We will show him 6 top box-office-winners once they input the real genres.
 + (4) Illustration:
 ![screenshot](doc/cover/color_revise.jpg)
 ![screenshot](doc/cover/genre_prediction.jpg)